Why Regions Financial Corporation [RF] Should Be On Your Radar Moving Forward

 Similarly, this company’s Total Asset Turnover is 0.05.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 0.05.

-This stock’s Beta value is currently 1.49, which indicates that it is 4.61% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 24.23.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.49, which indicates that it is 5.74% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 34.80.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Regions Financial Corporation [RF] a Reliable Buy?